AnithaDharaneedharan/BettingApp/BetCountdown/README.md

-# Comments for any supporting considerations you have made relating to your solution
+# Considerations made while writing the solution

 1. To make the code more maintainable , I have replaced the logic which calculates